zooperdan/AtlasMaker-for-2D-Dungeon-Crawlers/README.md

 Version 0.7

+>	- Now you can have multiple AtlasMakerSettings files.
+This is useful if you are generating atlases for different projects.
+>	- Removed all .Space() calls in the inspector code so that AtlasMaker now also works on older versions of Unity.
+It is however recommended to use a recent version whenever possible.
+>	- Changed default ambient color to white so that there are visible pixels even when there is a combination of lit material and no light source.

+Version 0.8

 >	- Added a "Preview filtering" property in other settings rollout which toggles between interpolated and nearest neighbour scaling for the preview window.
 >	- Added a "Render Mode" property for atlas layers (and removed the "Both sides" property) which controls the method which the layers are rendered.
 >		- LEFT: The grid tiles in the middle column and left of it are rendered.